List of The Librarian characters: Character history

 His geeky bookishness is coupled with a razor-sharp wit that unfortunately has a habit of manifesting itself at the worst times.
 Flynn really hates being corrected.
 He is a bit awkward meeting women, and his mother is constantly trying to set him up on dates.
 Over his first 10 years as Librarian, he is too busy globe-trotting and fighting evil to maintain a relationship, and after the deaths of two great loves he stays clear of emotional entanglements until he meets Colonel Eve Baird in the first episode of the TV series.

 By the end of the third and last movie, he has fully embraced his destiny as the Librarian.
 During The Librarians series he is forced to step back from his usual duties when Charlene and Judson displace the Library in time and space in a desperate effort to protect it from evil forces ("And the Crown of King Arthur") Through its Annex, the Library prompts Flynn to track down three people—Ezekiel Jones, Cassandra Cillian and Jacob Stone—whom the Library invited to apply at the same time it recruited Flynn, 10 years before.
 None of them applied.
-Once found—and convinced of their callings—they formed a team of Librarians and assumed Flynn’s usual responsibilities of retrieving and protecting supernatural artifacts and guarding the Library and humanity from evil, while he dedicates himself to finding the Library and learning how to bring it back.
+Once found—and convinced of their callings—they formed a team of Librarians and assumed Flynn's usual responsibilities of retrieving and protecting supernatural artifacts and guarding the Library and humanity from evil, while he dedicates himself to finding the Library and learning how to bring it back.
 Flynn returns when the situation requires his expertise—or when he needs them.
+In the series finale of The Librarians, Flynn undergoes the tethering ceremony to spiritually tie him to the Library making him an immortal and filling the vacancy left after Judson's death.

-There is a running joke throughout the series: No matter what the situation, when Flynn announces or introduces himself with the words “I am The Librarian.” he is accepted as a person with a right to be there, no matter how inappropriate the context.
+There is a running joke throughout the series: No matter what the situation, when Flynn announces or introduces himself with the words "I am The Librarian" he is accepted as a person with a right to be there, no matter how inappropriate the context.
 Cassandra, Ezekial and Jacob try this repeatedly, but it does not always work for them.
 Flynn then reveals in the beginning of the episode, "And the Curse of Cindy", that he uses magic in order to convince people whenever they question who he is, which momentarily shocked Jacob who despises using magic.
 In the last episode of The Librarians, it saves the world.

 Description

-Noah Wyle describes the character as "Indiana Jones played by Don Knotts", and describes his journey as going from someone who was "a professional student ... incredibly comfortable in the realm of academia" to someone who "has a touch of madness about him now, his people skills are wanting, he’s very irreverent and very eccentric."
+Noah Wyle describes the character as "Indiana Jones played by Don Knotts", and describes his journey as going from someone who was "a professional student ... incredibly comfortable in the realm of academia" to someone who "has a touch of madness about him now, his people skills are wanting, he's very irreverent and very eccentric."
 As well as acting, Wyle contributed to the writing and directing of episodes of "The Librarians".
 Literary Hub rated Flynn Carsen as 18th best fictional librarian.
 Wyle was nominated for Saturn Awards for his portrayal of the character in all three TV movies in 2005, 2007 and 2009.